piavW/git_pong_demo/README.md

 Quote of the day: "All about commitment"

 ## Git Pong can be used by more than 2 people
 It's a way to communicate and collaborate.
+ * Some say "The more the merrier"